Stryder91/ktr-msc-ls1/README.md

 Allow two users of your application on two different devices to automatically exchange their profile infor- mation and add it to their business card “library”.

+**Implementation by Lionel:**
+-> We can add a business card in the '/add' endpoint with the same fields as a profile, but we are adding our username into that card to recognize that this card belong to us (logged user).
+I didn't implement the allowance of users to share their business cards due to a lack of time.
+In order to do this, i would implement some "joints" while retrieving data from 'cards' collection.

+Thank You for the Test